brunoarine/whalesniffer/README.md

 _Original image, threshold by the bimodal model and the multimodal model, respectively._

-The multimodal model allows the calculation of a more precise threshold for separating the whale from the rest of the image.
+The multimodal model allows calculating a more precise threshold for separating the whale from the rest of the image.
 It is even noted that the threshold was such that the water vapor expelled by the whale was left out.

 #### 5.3) Superpixel grouping method